-One of the events stand out in my memory.
+One of the events stands out in my memory.
 One of the members invited us to try homemade Korean food, like the onet she grew up with.
-We had bibimbap with the works and a fried egg on the top, including three types of kimchi: the child version, the grownup version and the “advanced” version.
+We had bibimbap with the works and a fried egg on the top, including three types of kimchi: the child version, the grownup version, and the “advanced” version.

-The child version was the made the same day, the grownup version had been fermening for about a week, but the “advanced” version had been fermening for months.
+The child version was made the same day, the grownup version had been fermenting for about a week, but the “advanced” version had been fermenting for months.
 Woah.

 I’ve started making my own kimchi, and I make a version like the grownup version.
 I’ll post one to the blog here at some point.